Advanced Specialty Education Program in Prosthodontics

 Graduates of UConn Prosthodontics Residency Program are expected to be adept at managing sophisticated esthetic and functional dental rehabilitations that utilize in-depth knowledge of classic and contemporary prosthodontics and competency in the surgical placement of dental implants.
 They should be knowledgeable in dental materials and advances in new technologies.

 An additional objective is to enable residents to complete all clinical cases required to challenge the American Board of Prosthodontics examination.

-This is a combined program of fixed, removable, and implant prosthodontics that is designed to provide the student with clinical skills and competency necessary for the specialized practice of prosthodontics and/or for a career in teaching and research.
+This is a program with state-of-the-art digital technology that is designed to provide the student with clinical skills and competency necessary for the specialized practice of prosthodontics and/or for a career in teaching and research.
 Use of dental implants is emphasized.
 Residents have the opportunity to treat a variety of intraoral maxillofacial patient needs.
 All residents are qualified and expected to obtain certification by the American Board of Prosthodontics.
 Participation in mock written and oral examinations is required twice each year.
 The residency program has an excellent track record of graduates who successfully accomplish board certification.

 Residents must perform a publishable research project, accomplish laboratory procedures and give formal presentations on various topics.
 Treatment planning is emphasized and residents are required to present their patients' treatment plans and progress during seminars.
 Residents are strongly encouraged to discuss each patient's treatment plan with various members of the faculty and consultants to obtain a variety of ideas and opinions.

 Residents perform implant surgeries twice per week and at the time of graduation, residents are expected to attain competency and independence in surgical placement of dental implants, bone grafting, and pre-prosthetic surgical procedures.